CarloNicolini/carlonicolini.github.io/sections/science/_posts/2016-12-24-Computing-Euler-Angles.md

     "How to compute Euler angles from a rotation matrix?"
 </blockquote>

+Computing Euler angles from a rotation matrix is straightforward once you set a convention.
+Indeed is possible to compute an entire different set of angles that defines a rotation when you change axis.
+In this case I use the aeronautical notation, with pitch, yaw and roll as a plane taking off.

 	{% highlight matlab %}
     % Returns euler angles in radians given a wanted convention, implementation from GPU Gems IV and
     % from Eigen libraries